jgeusebroek/docker-spotweb/README.md

 You should now be able to reach the spotweb interface on port 80, and you can configure Spotweb.

-### Automatic retreiving of posts
+### Automatic retreiving of new spots

 To enable automatic retreiving, you need to setup a cronjob on the docker host.

 	*/15 * * * * docker exec spotweb /usr/bin/php /var/www/spotweb/retrieve.php >/dev/null 2>&1

-This example will retrieve new posts every 15 minutes.
+This example will retrieve new spots every 15 minutes.

 ### Updates